manakah/large-lots/data/pilots_all/DATA_PREP.md

 Finally, run the Makefile.
 It will accomplish two things: (1) create a table in your postgres database called `lots_sold_all_pilots`, and (2) query your database to create a Carto-friendly CSV file with lot PINs, addresses, communities, wards, and geoms.

-Look inside `pilots_all/processed` to see the newly generated file.
-You are ready to upload it to Carto!
+Look inside `pilots_all/processed` to find the newly generated file, and upload it to Carto!